 Want to find out more?
 We've got a great guide that tells you everything you need to know about going through Clearing.

-Adjustment is there for those who have done better than expected in their exams (by meeting and exceeding their firm offer).
+Adjustment is there for those who have done better than expected in their exams, by meeting and exceeding their firm offer.

-If that's you, you'll have at least matched every part of your firm offer and – in at least one instance – exceeded it.
+This means matching every part of your firm offer and – in at least one instance – exceeded it.

-What you get out of Adjustment is the opportunity to look around at other universities, while keeping hold of the place that you've just earned.
+Adjustment is an opportunity to look around at other universities to see if there are better options, while keeping hold of the place that you've just earned.

 And if you find somewhere you'd rather go, you can switch.